ipyflow/ipyflow/README.md

 }
 ```

-We don't have a paper written yet for the syntax extensions that implement the
-reactive algebra, but in the mean time, you can cite the IPyflow repo
+For anything not covered in the above papers, you can cite the IPyflow repo:
-directly for that and anything else not covered by the previous publications:
 ```bibtex
 @misc{ipyflow,
   title = {{IPyflow: A Next-Generation, Dataflow-Aware IPython Kernel}},